Puckinator Software Overview: Source Code

 converter as the x-position, because the x and y axes are switched.

-Similarly, we add X_OFFSET
+Similarly, we add X_OFFSET to the desired inverse

 kinematics x-value and feed it as the y-position.